Metal Search

 Nickel

 Nickel is a strong, lightweight, silvery-white metal.
 It’s also ductile, highly corrosion resistant, and has high strength at elevated temperature levels, making it a desirable material for producing batteries, stainless steel, and other alloys.
-Nickel alloys are also common in the chemical, energy, and electronics industries.
+Nickel-based alloys are also common in the chemical, energy, and electronics industries.

 Bronze

-With a reddish brown to a darker deep brown appearance, bronze is a popular alloy due to its durability and corrosion-resistant capabilities.
+With a reddish-brown to a darker deep brown appearance, bronze is a popular alloy due to its durability and corrosion-resistant capabilities.
 It’s a composition of copper and tin, although other metals can be added.

 Bronze is commonly used in coins, statues, musical instruments, ceilings, automobile parts, and tools.